Fourcast/hunkemoller-gcp-tf-global-management/README.md

 # Hunkemöller Global Management
 This repository is used for creating global resources for Hunkemöllers GCP architechture.

+## Terraform Cloud
 Any merges to the main branch of this repository will be picked up by [Terraform Cloud](https://app.terraform.io/session), where terraform plan will be run.
 The plan will then have to be approved by an administrator of Terraform Cloud.

 Important note: you should ***never*** run terraform apply locally.